-Based on the preceding grading recommendations, it is assumed that the new building pad will be underlain by newly placed structural fill soils extending to depths of at least 6 feet below foundation bearing grade.
-Based on this subsurface profile, the proposed structures may be supported on shallow foundations.
+Based on the preceding grading recommendations, it is assumed that the new building pad will be underlain by newly placed structural fill soils extending to a depth of at least 3 feet below foundation bearing grade.
+Based on this subsurface profile, the proposed structure may be supported on shallow foundations.